r-dbi/bigrquery/tests/testthat/_snaps/dplyr.md

-# can correclty print a lazy query
+# can correctly print a lazy query

     Code
       print(bq_mtcars)